-When it comes to understanding others and developing true relationships, there is never a time table that is fit for all.
+When it comes to understanding others and developing true relationships, there is never a timetable that is fit for all.
 While some open up quickly, others need extra nurturing that builds trust and strengthens a bond over time.
 The relationships I build with my students are no different.
-The one thing that is for certain is that the bonds are not limited to 186 school days and continuously create impact for years to come.
-While many schools are looking to close out their year, my class is opening up to new conversations, as well as reflections of our journey together.
+The one thing that is certain is that the bonds are not limited to 186 school days and continuously create an impact for years to come.
+While many schools may be looking to close out their year, my class is continuously open to new conversations, as well as reflections on our journey together.
 As empathy and understanding are such a large part of our T.R.U.E.
 G.R.I.T. experience, there is always a special vulnerability that is tied into my lesson called “Take A Walk In My Shoes.”

 When the day comes, I start by reading a special book written by Dr. Seuss called “My Many Colored Days.”
 This book is so simple in so many ways, yet the impact it creates by gifting an opportunity to relate and generate their own version, gives way to a complexity that allows you to see inside their little souls.

 With each page, I pause.
 Maybe it is the color yellow that allows some to feel free to imagine the unimaginable.
 For others, it is the color blue that speaks to them and gives way to sadness.
 Whatever the color means to them, they simply take in the moment while I read.

 Next, I hand out an index card.
 Just one… one that they use to design their own “colored days”.
 At this point, I reread the book to them and they embrace the time to add their artistic touch to their card.
 Once their card is complete, I pass out another.